Best External Heart Rate Monitors iMore 2021

 The Scosche Rhythm+ monitor armband is the best external heart rate monitor for Apple Watch because it is a reliable, accurate, and affordable monitor that's perfect for amateurs and fitness fanatics alike.
 Not only that, but it's also an eye-catching accessory that's bound to turn heads while you work up a sweat.

-Plus, its significantly more comfortable than wearing a chest strap during heavy-duty workouts, while being about as accurate.
+Plus, it's significantly more comfortable than wearing a chest strap during heavy-duty workouts while being about as accurate.
 The Rhythm+ uses green and yellow oximeter sensors (described as "PerformTek biometric sensor technology") to get a more precise look at your heart rate than the Apple Watch's green sensors alone and records data much more frequently.
-And another great thing about the Rhythm+ is the fact that since Scosche doesn't have its own dedicated app, your data just syncs directly with Apple Health, no other app required.
+And another great thing about the Rhythm+ is the fact that since Scosche doesn't have its own dedicated app, your data just syncs directly with Apple Health; no other app is required.

 Credits — The team that worked on this guide